leonp/leonp.github.io/_posts/2014-09-15-new-library-almere-for-everyone.md

 layout: post
 ---

-Noted: an <a href="http://www.shareable.net/blog/how-a-new-dutch-library-smashed-attendance-records">article on the Nieuwe Bibliotheek in the Dutch town of Almere</a>.
+Noted: an <a href="http://www.shareable.net/blog/how-a-new-dutch-library-smashed-attendance-records">article on the <i>Nieuwe Bibliotheek</i> in the Dutch town of Almere</a>.

 This is what you want libraries to look like: